raventid/shell-tips/Spacemacs.md

 TODO: Setup chm reader inside Emacs.
 Two panel file browser(emacs-mc).
 Eshell - really need to dig it.
 Find mode to work with IO language.
 Read pdf inside emacs.
 Setup slack with notifications, code snippets, emoji and colorfull output.
+And how to search text in currently open `dired mode`?